viamrobotics/docs/docs/components/component/_index.md

 The COMPONENT component supports the following methods:

-*Use the method names in the protobuf, not the Python or Go-specific method names.*
+*Writing Instructions: Use the method names in the protobuf, not the Python or Go-specific method names.*

 Method Name | Description
 ----------- | -----------